Chapter 1 – MURDER

 “It’s too complicated…”

-Her smile widened as she watched him take out the first hundred–dollar bill.
-Finding her missing hairpin, she pressed,
+“I understand lots of tings.”
+Her smile widened as she watched him take out the first hundred-dollar bill.
+Finding her missing hairpin, she pressed, “Smart girl, I am… tell me vhat you do…”

-He studied her for a moment, knowing he would share nothing—not even the sanitized version of his role.
+He studied her for a moment, knowing he would share nothing.
+Not even the sanitized version of his role.

-"Yes, you're not only smart," he said, drawing out ten one–hundred–dollar bills one by one, "You're expensive, too..."
+“Yes, you’re not only smart,” he said, drawing out ten one-hundred-dollar bills one by one.
+“You’re expensive, too.”

-To the outside world, Marcus Dunlop was a habitual liar, cheat, drunkard, and whore monger.
-But within the banking cartel, where traditional values held little sway, he was the golden child—a rising star with a perfect pedigree.
+To the outside world, Marcus Dunlop was a habitual liar, cheat, drunkard, and whoremonger.
+But within the banking cartel, where traditional values held little sway, he was the golden child.
+A rising star with a perfect pedigree.
 His true power, however, lay not in his lineage but in the software running on his computers.

 Marcus had created a rigged game.
-Like a casino that controls the cards, Marcus made sure the house always won—except in this case, the 'house' was a handful of mega-banks.
-His computer programs made it look like banks were competing against each other—buying and selling gold furiously—but it was all fake.
-Marcus smiled as he thought about how simple the scheme really was... in the investment banking business it’s called “wash trading.”
+Like a casino that controls the cards, Marcus made sure the house always won.
+Except in this case, the house was a handful of mega-banks.
+His computer programs made it look like banks were competing against each other, buying and selling gold and other things, furiously.
+But it was all fake.

+Marcus smiled as he thought about how simple the scheme really was.
+In the investment banking business it’s called “wash trading.”
 The banks secretly worked together, splitting profits and losses behind the scenes.
 It was like a puppet show where the audience watches different puppets fighting, never realizing that the same person controls all the strings.
-When regular people saw these fake trades on their screens, they thought gold prices were moving naturally.
+When regular people saw fake trades on their screens, they thought prices were moving naturally.
 They had no idea they were watching theater.

 “You have to pay for top qvality, darling…” she purred, her previous questions forgotten as she stuffed the bills into her purse.